MicrosoftDocs/winrt-api/windows.media.core/audiostreamdescriptor.md

 # Windows.Media.Core.AudioStreamDescriptor

 ## -description
-Defines an audio media stream.
+Represents a description an audio media stream.

 ## -remarks
+When creating a [MediaEncodingProfile](../windows.media.mediaproperties/mediaencodingprofile.md), call [SetAudioTracks](../windows.media.mediaproperties/mediaencodingprofile_setaudiotracks_1151007226.md), passing in one or more **AudioStreamDescriptor** objects to provide information about the audio tracks to be encoded.

 See the [MediaStreamSource Sample](http://go.microsoft.com/fwlink/p/?LinkID=309021) for an example of using Media Stream Source in a UWP app.

 ## -examples